Boni Serrano: Korean War Exploits

 On November 5, 1950, the 10th BCT PEFTOK together with several battalions of the US forces found themselves stuck and unable to advance for several days across the Yalu River due to heavy artillery and sniper fires from the opposite side of the river by the North Korean and Chinese forces.
-Then 22 years old, Lt.
+Then 28 years old, Lt.
 Bonny Serrano led a five-man all-Filipino commando team on a winter night raid, swam across freezing water and captured 77 North Korean soldiers and sympathizers who thought they were surrounded by a much larger army.
 The "gung ho" attitude of Lt.
 Serrano earned him a reputation for fearlessness that made him one of the most colorful Filipino soldiers in the Korean War.

-His exploits were the basis of an LVN movie, "Korea", directed by Lamberto V. Avellana and written by Benigno Aquino Jr. starring Jaime de la Rosa and Nida Blanca.
+His exploits were the basis of an LVN movie, "Korea", directed by Lamberto V. Avellana and written by Ninoy Aquino starring Jaime de la Rosa and Nida Blanca.
 The movie was nominated for the year's FAMAS Best Picture and Best Screenplay for Benigno Aquino Jr. It won two FAMAS major awards: Best Supporting Actor for Gil de Leon and Best Supporting Actress for Nida Blanca.